Experts: Virus surge in Europe a cautionary tale for US

 The lesson for the the U.S., he said, is to keep vaccinating those at risk as fast as possible, keep an eye on variants, and “keep slow and steady with the easing of social distancing requirements.”

-Associated Press video journalist Eugene Garcia in California and AP reporters across Europe contributed to this report.
+Associated Press video journalist Eugene Garcia in California, reporter Thalia Beaty in New York and AP reporters across Europe contributed to this report.